-You can request mediation from the LOP of your region.
+You can request mediation from the LOP of your region (in Dutch)(opens in new window).
 Such mediation must take place within 10 days of notification of unrealised enrolment.
 Therefore, be sure to ask for it in time.
 LOPs are in place for primary education and secondary education.
 Some 70 LOPs are active in Flanders and Brussels.

 If the Commission considers that the school had the right to refuse your child, you can count on support from the LOP in finding another suitable school.